Nicolas Cage is heartbroken after the death of his ex-wife Lisa Marie Presley, according to the actor - ExBulletin

 This is devastating news, Cage, 59, said in a statement shared with The Hollywood Reporter.
 Lisa had the biggest laugh of anyone I’ve ever met.
 She lit up every room and I’m heartbroken.
 I find some comfort in believing that she is reunited with her son Benjamin.

-Cage and Presley married in August 2002 and separated months later, although their divorce was not finalized until May 2004.
+Cage and Presley wed in August 2022 and separated months later, although their divorce wasn’t finalized until May 2004.
 Today reported at the time.

 Cage had cited an irreconcilable difference in the divorce filing.